 I highly recommend that you invest in some training.
 Not just to learn how to teach your dog to behave, but also to teach you how to better communicate with your pet.
 Sure, that might cost you a little time and money, but the enrichment that comes out of your life is well worth it.

 When you consider that GSD’s are the highest rate of bites that the local emergency room sees, it underscores how important good training is.

-And spending quality time simply being a good dog owner goes a long ways towards beginning to establishing your pet’s training.
+And spending quality time with simply being a good dog owner goes great ways towards beginning to establishing your pet’s training.